MICHAELMUNAVU83/MICHAELMUNAVU83/README.md

 #### Hey 👋 I'm MICHAEL MUNAVU a fullstack developer, who is passionate about making open-source more accessible and creating technology to solve problems 😎.
 The technologies I enjoy working with on a daily  include  Elixir  Phoenix LiveView , React and Javascript.
 Tailwind is also really good so I use it for styling.
-Reach out for a coffee chat <a href="https://michaelmunavu.com">
+Reach out for a coffee chat <a href="https://michaelmunavu.com" target="_blank">
 www.michaelmunavu.com
 </a>